Buttan Singh: Wrestling career

 In January 1904, Singh was to wrestle Brahm in the catch style, the best two-out-of-three bouts, at Her Majesty's Theatre in Kalgoorlie.

+By early April 1904, Singh was staying in Melbourne, and responded to a challenge to New Zealand champion wrestler, Robert James 'Bob' Scott, whether in Australia or New Zealand.
+Scheduled for 17 March at Greymouth, New Zealand with his travel costs, it appears Singh did not attend (instead the bout was between George Riordan and Sunda Singh).
+In June 1905, Scott arrived in Melbourne and looked forward to taking on the victor of the Weber–Singh match.

 In May 1904 (also reported as October 1904, and 6 November 1904), with the Wirth Brothers Circus, offering £10 for any person he could not pin in 15 minutes, 42-year-old Singh wrestled the 24-year-old Clarence Weber (1882–1930).
 Whilst years before Tom Cannon had taken the championship from Jack Connor using a strangle hold without issue, and it was not debarred from the competition, it was not accepted this time from the crowds.
 With the 3 st heavier Weber prostrate across the ground intending to wait out the time unpinned, Singh used the unpopular but legitimate strangle; but it nearly resulted in a riot. '[T]he infuriated spectators chased Buttan Singh from the building because he had used the strangle hold on Weber'.